backstage/backstage/docs/permission/writing-a-policy.md

 ```

 In this example, we use the `catalog-entity` resource type to catch all authorization requests that have to do with resources from the catalog.
 Now, you should be able to see the same functionality as before (only see the catalog entities that you own) - success!

+_Note:_ Notice that while the `catalogEntityDeletePermission` and the `catalogEntityReadPermission` used here have the `'catalog-entity'` resource type, the [`catalogEntityCreatePermission`](https://github.com/backstage/backstage/blob/1e5e9fb9de9856a49e60fc70c38a4e4e94c69570/plugins/catalog-common/src/permissions.ts#L49) does not have a resource type associated with it, as it does not make sense to apply conditions to an entity that has not yet been created.

 ## Conclusion